Judge hits 3-run HR in 9th to give Yanks 6-5 win over Jays

 New York overcame a shaky start from Luis Severino and improved to 21-8, the best record in the majors.

-George Springer launched a leadoff homer for Toronto, and Lourdes Gurriel Jr. ripped a tiebreaking double in the eighth that helped the Blue Jays take a 5-3 lead.
+George Springer launched a leadoff homer for Toronto, and Lourdes Gurriel Jr. ripped a tiebreaking double in the eighth that helped the Blue Jays take a 5-3 lead on Alejandro Kirk’s sacrifice fly.

 “It’s a weird feeling.
 You hear the crowd going crazy and you see the bench, you see guys jumping over the railing,” Judge said.
 “A special moment you get to share with them.”